-TH Energy owns and operates \$51.7 million of Capital Assets as of December 31, 2020.
-TH Energy owns certain street lighting assets located in the City, and has an agreement with the City to provide street lighting system maintenance and capital improvement services to the City.
+TH Energy owns and operates \$54.6 million of Capital Assets as of December 31, 2021.
+TH Energy owns certain street lighting assets located in the city of Toronto, and has an agreement with the City to provide street lighting system maintenance and capital improvement services to the City.
 TH Energy sub-contracts street lighting services to LDC.

-TH Energy also operates a wind turbine located at the Better Living Centre (Exhibition Place) in a joint venture with TREC Windpower Cooperative (No.1) Incorporated.
+TH Energy also operates a wind turbine located at the Better Living Centre [Exhibition Place] in a joint venture with TREC Windpower Cooperative [No.1] Incorporated.